 Whenever I visit Reading Terminal Market, I go at breakfast time and eat a slice of Amish Pie, an egg and bacon stuffed pretzel and a coffee from Old City Coffee.
 Yes, it's heavy but you can walk it off later.

-While we're on the subject of food, I discovered Green Eggs Cafe on this most recent trip when I took the opportunity to meet an old friend for Sunday brunch.
+While we're on the subject of food, I discovered Green Eggs Cafe on this most recent trip to Philly when I took the opportunity to meet an old friend for Sunday brunch in Center City.
 Walking down memory lane isn't just about places, it's about people too!
 We caught up over pecan pie French toast and some of the best bacon I've ever tasted.
-If you're hungry, Philadelphia's Green Eggs Cafe has got you covered for a weekend breakfast/brunch with friends.
+If you're hungry, Philadelphia's Green Eggs Cafe has got you covered for a winter weekend breakfast/brunch with friends.

 Even after 10 years away, I never grow tired of wandering around Philadelphia's Old City.
 I braved the January cold to admire the facades and colorful shutters.
 Whenever I encountered a small cobbled street, I turned off the main road and thus took a step back in time to Colonial America.